Pleural Effusion and Asbestos

-Pleural effusion, a build-up of large amounts of fluid in the pleural cavity, is among the many conditions that affect people with mesothelioma and other asbestos-related diseases.
+Pleural effusion, a buildup of fluid in the pleural cavity, is a typical complication of pleural mesothelioma and other asbestos-related diseases.
 Pleural effusion can be uncomfortable and limit mobility.
 Treatment includes draining the fluid from the chest cavity.

 If you or a loved one have been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for substantial compensation.
 There is currently over $30 billion in asbestos trust funds set up for victims of asbestos-related diseases.
 Fill out our form to get a free Financial Compensation Packet.
 You’ll learn about the experienced mesothelioma lawyers in your area, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.